A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Covid-19 modelling

 \subsection{Data}

-Data comes from Instituto Carlos III de Madrid in Madrid and they can be downloaded as CSV file at \url{https://covid19.isciii.es/resources/serie_historica_acumulados.csv}.
-From the database, we only used the cumulative numbers of cases (obtained as the sum of the results of two tests: polymerize chain reaction (PCR) and antibody), deaths, and recovered.
-Such a cumulative number is not updated regularly, especially at the beginning of the spread and sometimes during weekends.
-Hence, there is a clear warning on the fact that differences among cumulative counts from day to day do not necessarily represent daily increments.
+Data comes from Instituto Carlos III de Madrid in Madrid and they can be downloaded in CSV format at \url{https://cnecovid.isciii.es/covid19/resources/casos_diag_ccaadecl.csv}.
+These are assumed as the most reliable data for Spain available at the moment.
+From the database, we used the total number of reported cases obtained as the sum of the results of the different types of tests.
+Such a number is not updated regularly, especially at the beginning of the spread, during weekends and also past days may be updated in the future as more information arrives at Instituto Carlos III de Madrid.
+Hence, we considered the cumulative incidence over 14 days which leads to more reliable information about the dynamic of the pandemic.
+That is for the number of residents in region $s$, $Pop_s$, the sum over 14 days leading to $Y_{ts} \times Pop_s/100000$ compensates all under sampling effects mentioned above.

-In fact, as shown in Figure \ref{fig.obsinc} data are very noisy, especially in small regions as the Canary Islands and at the beginning of the period that for the present paper starts March 20$^th$ and end the 10$^th$ of May 2020 for a total number of $T=80$ days and a total number of 56 (i.e. $S=19 \times 3$) sequences of counts.
+Figure \ref{fig.obsinc} reports the observed incidence, $y_{ts}$ over all regions and all available period.
+We can appreciate the presence of three waves.
+The period starts January 1$^st$ 2020 till the 18$^th$ of February 2021 for a total number of $T=415$ days by $S=19$ regions.